KateJohnson/academic-kickstart/content/author/admin/_index.md

 +++

+I am a health outcomes researcher passionate about improving care for chronic diseases.
+I use methods in epidemiology, simulation modelling, and health economics to evaluate strategies for increase the value of health.
+I believe in applying rigourous scientific methodology to clinical and policy problems that have a real-world impact on patients.

-Kate Johnson is a PhD Candidate in the *Respiratory Evaluation Sciences Program* [(RESP)](http://resp.core.ubc.ca/) at the UBC Faculty of Pharmaceutical Sciences.
-The focus of her PhD research is on evaluating strategies for improving early detection of chronic obstructive pulmonary disease (COPD).
-In particular, Kate is assessing the efficiency of case detection strategies for detecting individuals with undiagnosed COPD.
+I completed my PhD research in the *Respiratory Evaluation Sciences Program* [(RESP)](http://resp.core.ubc.ca/) at the UBC Faculty of Pharmaceutical Sciences.
+I used systematic reviews, empirical analysis of clinical studies and administrative big data, and simulation modeling to assess the efficiency of case detection strategies for detecting individuals with undiagnosed COPD.

-Kate uses a variety of methodological tools in her research, including systematic reviews, empirical analysis of clinical studies and administrative big data, and simulation modeling.
-Kate's multidisciplinary background is united by her passion for statistics and data science.
-She also has an interest in science communication through writing and data visualization.
+I have a MSc in BSc in Biology, with a focus on using biostatistics to address problems in conservations.
+My multidisciplinary background is united by my passion for statistics and data science, and my interest in science communication through writing and data visualization.